 Onto St Giles and Upper St Giles, you’ll find contemporary homeware and furnishings at The Futon Company, before you might fancy stopping for a Hot Dutch Apple Waffle and glass of Mulled Wine at the Waffle House.
 Keep going after that though, because on Upper St Giles you’ll find the beautiful work of designer Carol Lake.

 After studying textiles in the 1980s and working as part of the Veranda Collective, Carol opened her shop in the Norwich Lanes 4 years ago, around Christmastime.
 Her shop and studio are incredibly beautiful: wide panes of glass meet antique interiors, to create a space that feels modern, but exactly at home in this former Victorian sweet shop.
-You might recognise a flavour of Carol’s own work on the shop interior if you’ve been to newly opened (and amazing) Turkish restaurant Haggle (on St Benedict’s Street), as Carol designed all three floors of their Turkish-inspired interior.

 The products at Carol Lake are gorgeous, and it feels even more special to buy them direct from the designer herself.
 Carol’s rich, colourful botanicals can be found on cushions, cards, and on an exclusive collaboration with Van Dal shoes (which are only available from her shop).
 Her silk scarves would make a very special thing to unwrap on Christmas day, and you’ll find a beautiful range of delicate, printed kimonos if you’re still at a loss for what to get your favourite lady.
 The shop will have extended opening hours at Christmas, opening on Thursdays, Fridays and Saturdays, from 11.00 – 4.00pm.